rockNroll87q/cerebrum7t/README.md

 ## Usage

+## Data

+At this link you can download the data; you need an EBRAINS account, that you can get (here)[https://ebrains.eu/register/].

 ### Requirements

 The code needs some dependencies that you can find in `requirements.txt`.
 Download the repo and run: